sanatdeshpande1/spotify-voice-control/README.md

 # Spotify Voice Control

-Spotify voice control is a personal project aimed at combining Speech Recognition and Spotify Web API to control Spotify devices by voice commands.
+Spotify voice control is a personal project aimed at combining Speech Recognition and Spotify Web API to control Spotify devices through voice commands.
 The project is at a very early stage and I am yet to implement most of the error handling and refactoring the code.

 Things in pipeline: